 It is also helpful to attend local networking events with your chamber of commerce.
 Realtors and banking professionals almost always attend these types of events to network with local businesses.
 Find your local professional realtor associations and attend their networking events.
 You can even develop a training presentation on property cleaning restoration.

-Post Construction Cleaning Service
+Starting a Post Construction Cleaning Service

 With Post Construction cleaning you will be cleaning homes just after they have been built or renovated.
 You will be cleaning up after construction crews have left.